This post may contain affiliate links. Please see my disclosure policy for details.

 I would highly recommend that you download the Trafi App which will give you the best transport routes in Lithuania for where you would like to go.

 As it was winter, I did make my way around on foot quite a bit.
 But, when it got too cold or if it was too far away, I decided to use Uber here which was cheap and easy enough to use.
 There is also a competing app Bolt, but I found Uber to be cheaper and more reliable.

 - Etno Dravas – If you’re wanting to try some traditional Lithuanian cuisine, Etno Dravas is your best bet.
 It’s a local chain of restaurants that specialise in Lithuanian dumplings or Cepelinai.
 They get the nickname Zeppelin as they look like the hovercraft not, unfortunately, from the band!
 As well as dumplings they serve up potato pancakes, very photoworthy pink beetroot soup, herring and more!

 - Snekutis – if you’re on a tight budget for food or want to sample some of the local craft beers head to Snekutis!
 There are three of them in the city and each have their own quirkiness about them.
 They serve up traditional dishes incredibly cheap and their Lithuanian Mead on tap is simply the best!

 - Drama Burger – If you’re tired of traditional food, why not try a local burger?
 Honestly,I am still dreaming about eating this place!
 The menu had me drooling from the start.
 Located on Gediminas Avenue, Drama Burger serve up the best, heartiest and homemade stacks in town.
 I got the philly steak and it was layers of juicy beef and cheese (OMG).
 You can also order local beers on tap here and I would totally get their signature fries as well.

 Where to stay in Vilnius

-I stayed with Tinggly on my visit in their Blogger House which was epic, but unfortunately it’s not up for rent!
+I stayed with Tinggly on my visit to their Blogger House which was epic, but unfortunately, it’s not up for rent!